Quantcast

 Improving Brain Fitness and Health

 • Most Web sites contain a glossary of relevant terms, but one word that is of particular significance with respect to brain fitness is “plasticity.”
 Brain plasticity (also known as neuroplasticity) refers to the brain’s ability to change with learning.
-It has myriad implications and has thus been the topic of a wealth of research that, in many cases, has yielded astounding results.

 To learn about brain plasticity…

-For information and brain exercises …
+For brain exercises …

 Back to Top

-Buying Neuroscience Textbooks and Other Brain Reference Material
+Buying Neuroscience Books and Brain Resources

 • Be sure to do some comparative shopping before purchasing items such as brain models.
 If your objective is to study neural networks, for example, you’ll need to spring for a fairly pricey model.
-But, if you’ll be using the model just for demonstration, there are plenty of excellent replicas available for a fraction of the cost.
+But if you’ll be using the model just for demonstration, there are plenty of excellent replicas available for a fraction of the cost.

 Back to Top